Pentecost River crossing Gibb River Road in the Kimberley Australia

 belongs to Aboriginal Communities.
 The Department of Conservation

-and Land Management manage the national parks, conservation parks
+and Land Management manage the national parks, conservation

-the landowner and are not public roads.
+by the landowner and are not public roads.

 Travelling with Dogs:

-There are very limited places along the Gibb River Road that will
+There are very limited places along the Gibb River Road that

-with your dog, land on both sides of the Gibb River Road is owned,
+to be travelling with your dog, land on both sides of the Gibb

-leased or managed by someone.
-Frequent aerial baiting is carried
+River Road is owned, leased or managed by someone.
+Frequent

-out posing a high risk of danger to your domestic pet.
+aerial baiting is carried out posing a high risk of danger to

 ©